JohnBasrai/rust-media-pipeline-service/README.md

 - **Unit tests** for core functionality validation
 - **Release builds** to verify production readiness

-*Note: Integration tests are currently disabled in CI due to hanging issues on GitHub Actions runners, but can be run locally with `cargo test --test integration_test`.*
+*Note: Integration tests are currently disabled in CI due to environment restrictions that prevent server binding in GitHub Actions runners.
+Integration tests pass locally and can be run with `cargo test --test integration_test`.*

 ## Local Quality Checks